 As the Chair of CASA for the 2018-2019 year, Adam’s priorities this year include, but are not limited to, advocating for more accessible student financial aid, addressing supports for Indigenous peoples to access post-secondary education, and advocating for the expansion of student employment programs subsidized by government.
 He would also like to look into the expansion of CASA’s membership, as well as continue building CASA’s partnership with the Quebec Student Union.
 Adam is thrilled to have the opportunity to work with so many talented student leaders from coast to coast in bettering post-secondary education for all students.

 Red River College Students' Association

 Lauren is the President of the Red River College Students’ Association in Winnipeg, Manitoba.
-She is a recent graduate of the Business Administration Diploma program at Red River College, with a major in Administration.
-While serving her term in office, Lauren is continuing to study Business, working toward a Bachelor of Commerce.
+She is a recent graduate of the Business Administration diploma program at Red River College, with a major in Administration.
+While serving her term in office, Lauren is continuing to study Business, working toward a Bachelor of Commerce degree.

-Although this is her first year with CASA, Lauren is thrilled to take on the role of Secretary, and is eager to learn as much as she can in order to perform her role to the fullest.
-She is very excited about interacting and working with the unique and talented group of student leaders who make up CASA.
+As a returning delegate and last year’s Secretary, Lauren is thrilled to take on this role for an additional year.
+She is very excited to continue interacting and working with the unique and talented group of student leaders who make up CASA.

 University of Prince Edward Island Student Union

 Will McGuigan is the President and CEO of the University of Prince Edward Island Student Union (UPEISU) for the 2018-2019 academic year.
 Before this, he was the Vice-President Finance and Administration in 2017-2018.
 He is also currently an active member of the UPEI Business Society, and a fifth year business administration student at UPEI with a specialization in Finance.
 This is his third year being involved in student government, and he is looking forward to advocating for students across Canada in addition to those within his university.